 The most common forms of skin cancer include Basal Cell Carcinoma (BCC), Squamous Cell Carcinoma (SCC), and Melanoma.
 Melanoma is the most concerning due to its ability to spread from the skin to other parts of the body quickly.
 Early detection of a melanoma is critical.
 Inform your doctor if you notice any moles that are changing in size, symmetry, shape, or color.
 Also inform your doctor of any spots that bleed easily, fail to heal, or are persistently scaly.
 A full-body skin exam can be done to look for suspicious lesions.

 Mohs micrographic surgery is a method for removal of skin cancer with the preservation of as much surrounding normal tissue as is possible.
 This type of surgery is very useful for large tumors, tumors with indistinct borders, tumors near vital structures or with high cosmetic concern, and tumors in which other forms of therapy have failed.
 Mohs surgery requires specific fellowship training following dermatology residency.
-Dr. Marisa Braun provides Mohs surgery services at our office every other week.
+Dr. Hansen provides Mohs surgery services at our office several days a week.